 When it comes to filling pans with cake or muffin batter, there are a few rules you want to follow to ensure that your baked goods bake properly in a reasonable amount of time.

 - Don't overfill the pan.
 There should be at least an inch between the surface of the batter and the top of the cake pan.
-For muffins, as a rule, fill the cups ¾ full, otherwise the cake may overflow as it bakes, but also you may have a hard time baking the middle of the cake properly, and then your cake may collapse!
+For muffins, as a rule, fill the cups ¾ full, otherwise, the cake may overflow as it bakes, but also you may have a hard time baking the middle of the cake properly, and then your cake may collapse!
 Sometimes, the trick for jumbo muffins is to overfill the muffin cups, and the consequences of this are obvious: the muffin may overflow and stick to the edges of the muffin pan, and the muffins may take much longer to bake.

 - For layer cakes, split the batter between two or three cake pans rather than baking one very tall cake that you split into layers after.
 I have some 3-inch deep professional cake pans, but cakes baked in this pan take FOREVER to bake properly, and you may have trouble judging if your cake is done baking or not.
-For 3 layer cakes, I prefer to split the batter between three identical cake pans, rather than baking one layer that I split into three.
+For 3-layer cakes, I prefer to split the batter between three identical cake pans, rather than baking one layer that I split into three.

 I recommend investing in the complete baking conversion charts bundle to get conversion charts for ingredients, pans, temperatures, volumes, weights, and more.

-Why do baking pans warp or bend in the oven
+Why do baking pans warp or bend in the oven?

 Sometimes you will hear a bang coming from the oven.
 It's the sound of the sheet pan in the oven suddenly bending or warping from the heat.
 This happens when pans have a thinner construction that is more prone to bending with temperature changes.
-Usually, higher quality pans won't do this, which is why it's important to invest in good brands that make thicker pans that are higher quality.
-Wilton and Nordic Ware are two brands that make heavy duty, durable pans, for example.
+Usually, higher-quality pans won't do this, which is why it's important to invest in good brands that make thicker pans that are higher quality.
+Wilton and Nordic Ware are two brands that make heavy-duty, durable pans, for example.

-Why do baking pans rust
+Why do baking pans rust?

 If your pans are supposedly stainless steel, don't forget that stainless steel is an alloy made from several types of metal, combined into one.
 Not all stainless steels are equal, and some are more durable and rust-proof/stainless than others.
 I've noticed with very cheap metal bakeware, for example, the stainless may rust and with whisks, for example, they can even impart a metallic flavour into cooked custards and curds that are whisked on the stove.
 It's really bad when this happens.

-Older pans may be made of iron and the metal may be prone to rusting when in contact with water and air.
+Older pans may be made of iron and the metal may be prone to rust when in contact with water and air.
 It's not ideal to bake anything in a rusted pan because that metal rust may leach into your food.

 Cast iron pans can rust if exposed for prolonged periods to moisture.
 For this reason, it's important to dry pans thoroughly.
-I go as far as baking the washed pan in the oven to ensure all the water evaporates completely, so that the pan is completely dry before I put it away.
+I go as far as baking the washed pan in the oven to ensure all the water evaporates completely so that the pan is completely dry before I put it away.

 How to prevent it